VOL. IV - APPENDIX G

 In 1901 William and Ann's daughter Charlotte Lewis, aged 24 was a cook living and working for 74 year old Jane Whiting at 40 Pevensey Road West, St Leonards.
 Charlotte married George Munn in 1903.
 In 1911 they were living at Brick Cottage, Marlpits, Ninfield where 43 year old George was a brickmaker.
 They had two children:

 In 1911 William and Ann's son Harry Lewis was a 28 year old farm labourer still living with his parents at Langney, Eastbourne.
-Nothing more is known about him.
+Nothing more is known about him with any certainty.
+It is possible he died in 1935 in Eastbourne (Reg Gen June 1935 Eastbourne 2b 141).

 - Sarah Vitler nee Lewis.